PauliusSab1/Store-Performance-Report/Store Performance Report.md

 <br>

 ### Sales Heatmap
--	Phones had the most consistent sales for two consecutive years totaling 196.5K and it’s the highest revenue generating product overall.
+-	Phones had the most consistent sales for two consecutive years **totaling 196.5K** and it’s the highest revenue generating product overall.
--	The second and third best performing products in terms of sales are Chairs (181.9K total) and Binders (174.9K total).
+-	The second and third best performing products in terms of sales are Chairs **(181.9K total)** and Binders **(174.9K total)**.
 -	Binders made the biggest improvement in sales year wise.
-From 2019 to 2020 there was a huge shift in demand for binders (+314% in sales revenue).
+From 2019 to 2020 there was a huge shift in demand for binders **(+314% in sales revenue)**.
 -	Fasteners (15.2K total), Envelopes (16.5K) and Labels (19.3K) had a low number of sales compared to other products, although their demand increased from 2019 to 2020.

 <br>

 ### Profit Heatmap
--	Copiers were the most profitable items by a big margin with total profit reaching +42.7K over two years.
+-	Copiers were the most profitable items by a big margin with total profit reaching **+42.7K over two years**.
 -	Accessories (+25.3K total), Phones (+22.3K total) and Paper (+21K total) also generated high profit margins from sales.
 -	The least profitable item – Tables.
-It generated a loss of -11K over two-years period and this item should be monitored closely.
+It generated **a loss of -11K over two-years period** and this item should be monitored closely.
 Company might want to replace tables with other items or remove them from the market to avoid future loss.
 -	Other items that generated loss are supplies (-1.6K) and bookcases (-343).

 <br>